6 Tips to Choose the Best Batting Tee

 Coaches and hitters know that a quality hitting practice session can be derailed by faulty equipment.
 After 50 years in professional baseball and coaching, our founder Joe Tanner, was frustrated with the same, predictable problems with every batting tee he tried.

-These are the 6 most common batting tee problems Joe Tanner identified, and set out to solve for baseball and softball hitters.
+These are the 6 most common batting tee problems Joe Tanner identified and set out to solve for baseball and softball hitters.

-- The ball rest / cone doesn’t last.
+- The ball rest/cone doesn’t last.
 It falls apart or loses shape quickly.

 As you hone your hitting skills, your batting tee is going to take a lot of use (and occasional abuse).
 Regular hitting practice means hundreds of swings daily.
-With use, low quality rubber or plastic ball cones will often start to separate, crack or tear, leaving you without an essential piece of training equipment OR forcing you to replace your tee more often, costing more money over time.
+With use, low-quality rubber or plastic ball cones will often start to separate, crack or tear, leaving you without an essential piece of training equipment OR forcing you to replace your tee more often, costing more money over time.

-- The ball rest / cone is too hard (inflexible) and damages your bat and/or interferes with your swing.
+- The ball rest/cone is too hard (inflexible) and damages your bat and/or interferes with your swing.

 Stiff rubber or plastic ball rests may hold the ball securely but if they offer too much resistance, it can interfere with your swing and may contribute to unintended bad habits if the hitter feels resistance from a stiff cone when swinging.
-And in more extreme instances, it can lead to bat damage from repeated impact with the stiff cone.
+In more extreme instances, it can lead to bat damage from repeated impact with the stiff cone.

-- The ball rest / cone is too soft or limp causing the ball to fall off
+- The ball rest/cone is too soft or limp causing the ball to fall off

 Conversely, if the cone of the batting tee is too soft, it will quickly lose its staying power, often resulting in the ball falling off the tee before you have a chance to hit.
-And while picking up and replacing your fallen ball is annoying, it also wastes time at hitting practice and disrupts getting into your groove and rhythm.
+While picking up and replacing your fallen ball is annoying, it also wastes time at hitting practice and disrupts getting into your groove and rhythm.

-- The ball rest / cone is too wide and “eats” half the ball, giving you a poor visual
+- The ball rest/cone is too wide and “eats” half the ball, giving you a poor visual

 When using a batting tee correctly, most hitters will strike the top of the ball rest as they hit the sweet spot of the ball itself.
-If the mouth of the ball rest is too wide (or became stretched out over time) the ball will sit too low in the cone and interfere with both the visual and the swing itself.
+If the mouth of the ball rest is too wide (or becomes stretched out over time) the ball will sit too low in the cone and interfere with both the visual and the swing itself.

 - The batting tee doesn’t travel well

-While some athletes may have the ability to leave their batting tee in one place, most hitters take their tee on the go between home, the field, training facility or other practice locations.
+While some athletes may have the ability to leave their batting tee in one place, most hitters take their tee on the go between home, the field, training facility, or other practice locations.
 There are two important portability factors to consider when you choose the best batting tee for your hitter.